jhuboo/Computing-Fundamentals/nand2tetris/elements/03-Sequential_logic/03-notes.md

 to access randomly chosen words, with no restrictions on the order in which they accessed.
 This means that any word in the memory - irrespetive of its physical location - should be able to be accessed directly in equal speed.
-We satisfy this requiremnt by assigning each word in the n-register RAM a *unique addresss* (0 <= addresss < n), according to which it will be accessed.
+- We satisfy this requiremnt by first assigning each word in the n-register RAM a *unique addresss* (0 <= addresss < n), according to which it will be accessed.
+- Second, we build a gate logic design that given an address *j*, is able to select the individaul register whose address is *j*